- Differentiate between neurons, nerves, and nervous systems

 And finally, this video provides a succinct overview of two of the common results of learning, sensitization or habituation:

-In order to learn from and respond to information, the brain must receive that information from the environment.
-Detection of information occurs via the PNS, and is relayed to the brain via the spinal cord (which is part of the CNS).
-The spinal cord connects to the brainstem and extends down the body through the spinal column.
-The spinal cord is a thick bundle of nerve tissue that carries information about the body to the brain and from the brain to the body.
-The spinal cord is contained within the bones of the vertebrate column but is able to communicate signals to and from the body through its connections with spinal nerves (part of the peripheral nervous system).
+In order to learn from and respond to information, the brain first must receive that information from the environment.
+Detection of information occurs via the PNS, and is relayed to the brain via the spinal cord (both the brain and the spinal cord are components of the CNS).
+The spinal cord is a thick bundle of nerve tissue that connects to the brainstem and extends down the body through the spinal column; the spinal cord is contained within the bones of the vertebrate column but is able to communicate signals to and from the body through its connections with spinal nerves (the spinal nerves are part of the PNS, while the spinal column is part of the CNS).

 A cross-section of the spinal cord looks like a white oval containing a gray butterfly-shape.
 Myelinated axons make up the white matter and neuron and glial cell bodies make up the gray matter.
 Gray matter is also composed of interneurons, which connect two neurons each located in different parts of the body.
 Relay of information to and from the spinal column is directional:

-- Axons and cell bodies in the ventral (facing the front of the animal) spinal cord primarily transmit signals controlling movement from the brain to out to the body.
+- Axons and cell bodies in the ventral spinal cord (facing the belly of the animal) primarily transmit signals controlling movement from the brain to out to the body.

-As noted previously, a nerve is not the same thing as a neuron; nerves are actually bundles of nervous tissue and can contain hundreds to thousands of axons.
-Nerves contain both neuronal cells (axons and associated Schwann cells) and connective tissue (blood vessels and multiple layers of membranes bundling different groups of axons).
+As noted previously, a nerve is not the same thing as a neuron; nerves are actually bundles of neuronal axons, and can contain hundreds to thousands of axons.
+Nerves contain both neuronal cells (including axons and associated Schwann cells providing myelination) and connective tissue (blood vessels and multiple layers of membranes bundling different groups of axons).
 The diagram below illustrates the general anatomy of a nerve:

 The Peripheral Nervous System in Vertebrates